 Sometimes you find your WSUS server keeps crashing over and over again.
-WSUS is unavailable and/or the WSUS management console hangs.
+The WSUS application pool periodically stops, WSUS is unavailable and/or the WSUS management console hangs.
 When you start to investigate as to why Windows Server Update Services crashes, you’ll notice the following error message being logged in the HTTPErr log files:

 2017-05-08 05:03:53 203.0.113.144 56433 203.0.113.4 80 HTTP/1.1 POST /SimpleAuthWebService/SimpleAuth.asmx 503 707060612 AppOffline WsusPool

 In the Eventlog you might find errors indicating that the WSUS administration console is unable to connect to WSUS Server via remote API:

 The WSUS administration console was unable to connect to the WSUS Server via the remote API.

 Verify that the Update Services service, IIS and SQL are running on the server.
 If the problem persists, try restarting IIS, SQL, and the Update Services Service.

 Sometimes clients checking for Windows Updates would quickly error out with a code

 0x80244021, which indicates the inability to reach WSUS.
 Let’s optimize WSUS performance and improve Windows Server Update Services (WSUS) availability to stop the WSUS application from crashing.